-This month marks a year since I took the plunge and started working as a freelancer.
-I had done a little bit of freelancing before – some corporate blog posts here and there, a few parenting pieces for Mamamia and a fab gig where I reviewed Sydney’s best restaurants.
+This month marks a year since I took the plunge and started my first year of freelancing I had done a little bit of freelancing before – some corporate blog posts here and there, a few parenting pieces for Mamamia and a fab gig where I reviewed Sydney’s best restaurants.
 However, I always had the security of full or part-time income to back me up.
 When the birth of my second child coincided with the conclusion of a contract I had been on, I decided it was the universe telling me to go it alone.

 As my baby was only 4 months old when I dipped my toe into freelancing, I had pretty realistic expectations.
 I wanted, nay needed, to start slow, however it didn’t take long to ramp up.
 After a year of pitching, networking, writing and invoicing I feel like I’ve made the right decision.
 I am professionally fulfilled, I get to spend quality time with my family (super important as my partner works most weekends) and my income is tracking along nicely.
 Of course, it hasn’t all been rainbows and lollipops and there have been a few huge lessons along the way.